cdurepo/fibonacci/README.md

   Sentinal will redeploy a redis host if one dies.
 * Redis Pop server went down.
   Check the max_redis value on redis, if it is where you want it, just leave the server down.
 If you restart it, it will rebuild the DB from 0 so it is not worth it unless you really need to increase the count.

+## Future progress
+* Make redispop recover and continue where it left off
+* Test with other hardware
+* Make rpm's and eggs for people that don't want to deploy with docker